zlav/tictacgo/README.md

 # Tic-Tac-Go
 This repo contains a tic tac toe application built using golang that features an unbeatable computer using the minimax algorithm

+## Notes
+This is a server client implementation where the 'client' is in charge of sending 'requests' to the server.
+In this implementation the server and client are connected by functions and objects however the concept remains the same.
+The server sends 'responses' to the client which can be printed or ignored.
+This is setup to be able to turn into an HTTP response in an actual network client server implementation.

 ## Install the application
 ### Install Go
 Ensure that you have properly installed go onto your computer following the guidelines from https://golang.org/doc/code.html